xxl4/me/source/_posts/IT-security-2024-09-25.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel for digital ledgers, marking a significant step towards securing financial transactions against future quantum computing threats.
+HSBC, a leading global banking and financial services company, is exploring the use of post-quantum cryptography to secure its digital ledger systems.
+The bank recently conducted a successful test of a post-quantum virtual private network (VPN) tunnel designed to protect data and communications on distributed ledgers.

 **Post-Quantum Cryptography**

-Quantum computing poses a threat to current encryption algorithms, as it has the potential to break them faster than classical computers can.
-Post-quantum cryptography (PQC) is a new generation of encryption algorithms designed to resist quantum attacks.
+Post-quantum cryptography refers to advanced encryption techniques that are resistant to attacks by quantum computers.
+Quantum computers have the potential to break traditional encryption methods, including those used in blockchain and distributed ledger technologies.

-**VPN for Digital Ledgers**
+**VPN Tunnel**

-A VPN creates a secure encrypted connection between two or more parties over the internet.
-In the case of digital ledgers, such as those used in blockchain and distributed ledger technology (DLT), a VPN protects sensitive transaction data from interception or manipulation.
+A VPN tunnel is a secure network connection that allows devices to communicate over a public network, such as the internet.
+In the context of digital ledgers, a VPN tunnel can be used to protect the data and communications between nodes on the network.

-**HSBC's Test**

-HSBC partnered with technology firm ISARA Corporation to conduct the test, which involved sending encrypted data over a VPN tunnel protected by PQC algorithms.
-The test successfully demonstrated the feasibility of using PQC to secure VPN connections for digital ledgers.
+**Test Results**

+HSBC's test involved creating a post-quantum VPN tunnel between two locations in the United Kingdom and the United States.
+The tunnel was used to connect digital ledger nodes and simulate the exchange of encrypted data.

+The test results were positive, demonstrating that the post-quantum VPN tunnel was able to effectively secure the data and communications without compromising performance.

 **Significance**

-The successful test has several implications:

-* **Enhanced Security:** PQC provides robust protection against potential quantum attacks, ensuring the security of financial transactions conducted through digital ledgers.
-* **Future-Proofing:** By implementing PQC now, HSBC is staying ahead of the curve and preparing for the future of quantum computing.
-* **Innovation in Digital Finance:** The advancement of PQC technology enables new possibilities for secure and efficient digital finance applications.

-**Moving Forward**

-HSBC plans to continue exploring the use of PQC in its digital ledger platforms and collaborating with industry partners to develop and standardize PQC solutions.
-The successful test is a testament to HSBC's commitment to innovation and the security of its customers' financial data.
+The successful test is a significant milestone in the development of post-quantum cryptography for digital ledgers.
+It demonstrates the feasibility of using post-quantum encryption to protect these systems from potential quantum attacks.

+As quantum computing continues to advance, the adoption of post-quantum cryptography will become increasingly important to ensure the security and integrity of critical financial and technological infrastructure.

+HSBC's commitment to exploring post-quantum cryptography underscores the bank's commitment to innovation and its recognition of the potential risks and opportunities presented by the emerging field of quantum computing.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)